-As an immediate corollary, we obtain that the existence of a pseudo polynomial-time offline oracle implies the existence of polynomial-time online learner with regret $\order(\sqrt{T})$, whenever we have access to an implementable and admissible matrix.
+As an immediate corollary, we obtain that the existence of a pseudo-polynomial-time offline oracle implies the existence of a polynomial-time online learner with regret $\order(\sqrt{T})$, whenever we have access to an implementable and admissible matrix.
 The following is an immediate consequence of Theorem~\ref{thm:FTPL-U} used with pseudo-polynomial oracles.